-Outfall Number Latitude Longitude 001 30.389666 N 95.378439 W
+Outfall Number Latitude Longitude 001 28.705755 N 96.431362 W man-made ditch.
+The designated uses for Segment No. 2456 are primary contact recreation exceptional aquatic life use, and oyster waters.

-The treated effluent will be discharged via pipe to Camp Creek, thence to Caney Creek in Segment No. 1010 of the San Jacinto River Basin.
-The unclassified receiving water use is high aquatic life use for Camp Creek.
-The designated uses for Segment No. 1010 are primary contact recreation, public water supply, and high aquatic life use.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
 In accordance with 30 Texas Administrative Code §307.5 and the TCEQ implementation procedures (June 2010) for the Texas Surface Water Quality Standards, an antidegradation review of the receiving waters was performed.
 A Tier 1 antidegradation review has preliminarily determined that existing water quality uses will not be impaired by this permit action.
 Numerical and narrative criteria to protect existing uses will be maintained.
-A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in Camp Creek and Caney Creek, which have been identified as having high aquatic life use.
+A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in Carancahua Bay, which has been identified as having exceptional aquatic life use.
 Existing uses will be maintained and protected.
 The preliminary determination can be reexamined and may be modified if new information is received.